Basic Computer Skills for College Success

 All first-time full-time students and part-time students taking other placement tests will complete the BCSI.
 Students exempt from placement tests due to ACT scores are required to take the inventory.
 Students can arrange a free assessment by contacting the Assessment Center (815.224.0552) and make an appointment to complete the BCSI; this will ensure students meet the minimum computer expectations at IVCC.

-75% on the BCSI which consists of performance based and objective questions.
+75% on the BCSI which consists of performance based and objective questions in the areas of computer concepts, electronic mail, file management, Internet, presentation and word processing software.

 The following guidelines should be followed when registering for courses: